realitytracing/Reality-Tracing-WIP/human-foundations/epistemic-cautions-and-boundary-conditions.md

 Some aspects of reality may be undecidable, unmeasurable, unenumerable or inaccessible in principle due to irreversibility, rate limits, or observer constraints.

-Progress consists in reducing catastrophic error, tightening bounds, and improving failure localization—not guaranteeing total knowledge.
+Progress consists in reducing catastrophic error, tightening bounds, and improving failure localization under constraint—not guaranteeing total knowledge.

 ---